Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Arasavalli Located in Andhra Pradesh, India, Arasavalli houses the Surya Narayana Temple, a 7th-century Sun temple known for its intricate carvings and architectural style.
+Aravalli: Located in Andhra Pradesh, India, Arasavalli houses the Surya Narayana Temple, a 7th-century Sun temple known for its intricate carvings and architectural style.

-Amarakantak This place in Madhya Pradesh, India, is known as the source of the Narmada River.
+Amarkantak: This place in Madhya Pradesh, India, is known as the source of the Narmada River.
 While there are temples here, there aren't any significant Sun temples.

-Omkareshwar This holy island town on the Narmada River in Madhya Pradesh is famous for its Shiva temples, not Sun temples.
+Omkareshwar: This holy island town on the Narmada River in Madhya Pradesh is famous for its Shiva temples, not Sun temples.

 QUESTION 59